DFE-Digital/get-help-with-tech/app/views/devices_guidance/preparing_4g_wireless_routers.md

 ## Get support

 You can get help with 4G wireless routers through the [4G wireless router support portal](https://computacenterprod.service-now.com/).
-Key contacts at local authorities and academy trusts should have login details, if they don’t, contact [COVID.Technology@education.gov.uk](mailto:COVID.Technology@education.gov.uk).
+Key contacts at local authorities and academy trusts should have login details, if they don’t, contact [COVID.TECHNOLOGY@education.gov.uk](mailto:COVID.Technology@education.gov.uk).